mtolly/onyx/songs/bad-salad/crowded-sky/README.md

 Notes:

   * Chart confidence: *medium-high*.
 Mixing is a bit muddy.
+Bass was a lot of guessing.

+  * All instruments have overdrive/unison.